dstanesc/FluidPatterns/doc/data-services.md

 The usage of the interface is `read-only`.

-As above revealed by the client-side call stacks, [the gitManager](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/gitManager.ts#L14) respectively [the historian](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/historian.ts#L33) are serving as proxies to the actual data storage backend.
+As shown above in the client-side call stacks, [the gitManager](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/gitManager.ts#L14) respectively [the historian](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/historian.ts#L33) are serving as proxies to the actual data storage backend.

 ```ts
 /**